Safeguarding Advice for Parents and Carers

 SWITCH is the young people’s substance misuse team based in Darlington.

 The purpose of the service is to help young people who are misusing, or at risk of misusing drugs and alcohol.
 Our aim is to offer information, education and practical support.
-Young people, family or professionals can access and refer into the team through the confidential secure e-mail address:

 The team is child/family focused and works flexibly and creatively to overcome problems associated with substance misuse.
 We provide a holistic approach which centres on the health and well-being of young people.